petersmith-hun/domino-deployment-orchestration/README.md

  * You set `health-check.max-attempts` to `3`, so your application will have 20 seconds in total to spin-up (because Domino waits 5 seconds first), then tries to call the application 3 times every 5 seconds.
  * Your application's health-check endpoint is `http://localhost:9999/healthcheck`, so you pass this value to the `health-check.endpoint` parameter.

+Moving on to a different configuration type, as the application is now packaged as a Docker container.
+Consider the following configuration you want to have for your container:
+* You set `source.type` to `DOCKER` and `execution.via` to `STANDARD` - this way your registration is now Docker-based.
+* You want to name your container as `my-app`, so you set `execution.command-name` to this value.
+* The image of your application is located in a local Docker registry, reachable via `localhost:5000`, so this will be the value of `source.home`.
+In case this is a private repository, please don't forget to configure its credentials.
+* The name of the image is `mydockerapp` - `source.resource` should hold this value.
+* You want to make some additional fine-tuning to your container, so you set `execution.args` to the following:
+    ```yml
+    # ...
+    args:

+      # expose port 8080 of your application to 8090 on the host
+      ports:
+        8090: 8080

+      # set an environment parameter, which is passed to your application
+      environment:
+        APP_ARGS: --spring.profiles.active=production

+      # mount a read-write volume, /app from your container to /home/server/mydockerapp/workdir on your server
+      volumes:
+        "/home/server/mydockerapp/workdir": "/app:rw"

+      # change the restart policy so the container would be automatically started on system restart
+      restart-policy: unless-stopped
+    ```

 ## Required configuration parameters by execution type

 | Parameter / exec. type   | executable | runtime    | service    | standard |